|Share this article:|

 - Under Download Free Evaluation Version, read the instructions and the license agreement.

-- Go to the Vertica Client Drivers page on vertica.com.
+- Navigate to the Client Drivers page on the Vertica website.

-Note Vertica drivers are forward compatible, so you can connect to the Vertica server using earlier versions of the client.
-For more information about client and server compatibility, see Client Driver and Server Version Compatibility in the Vertica documentation.
+Note For details about client and server compatibility, see Client Driver and Server Version Compatibility in the Vertica documentation.

-Start DB Solo and click the icon for Add New Server Connection.
+Start DB Solo and click the Add New Server Connection icon.

-In the Add Server Connection dialog box, click the + icon.
+In the Add Server Connection dialog box, click the + icon next to the Driver drop-down.

-- In the Add JDBC Driver dialog box, type the values as follows:
+- In the Add JDBC Driver dialog box, enter the following details:

 - Name: Type a name for the connection.